camunda/camunda-modeler-rpa-plugin/README.md

-> [!NOTE]
+> [!CAUTION]
-> **Experimental Features Notice:** The code in this repository is in the experimental stage and may be unstable.
-Use at your own risk and avoid usage in production environments.
+> **DEPRECATED** The code in this repository is deprecated.
+It is replaced by the [RPA feature](https://docs.camunda.io/docs/8.7/components/rpa/overview/) of the Camunda Modeler.
+Please remove this plugin and update to Camunda Modeler 5.34+.

 # Camunda Modeler RPA Plugin